autowarefoundation/autoware.universe/design/Control/TrajectoryFollower/LongitudinalController.md

 ### Output

-The output type from Lateral Controller module is `autoware_control_msgs/ControlCommandStamped`.
+The output type from Longitudinal Controller module is `autoware_control_msgs/ControlCommandStamped`.

 The main outputs included in `autoware_control_msgs/ControlCommandStamped` are as follows: